relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

 ---
 layout: default
-title: Machine Learning
+title: Active Learning
 parent: Enrichment
 grand_parent: Administrator Guide
 nav_order: 4
 ---

-# Machine Learning
+# Active Learning (To be Deprecated)
 {: .no_toc }

-Machine Learning models can help identify risk, categorize documents to create more tailored Rules, or identify irrelevant content that shouldn't be alerted on to reduce false-positive alerting.
+Active Learning models can help identify risk, categorize documents to create more tailored Rules, or identify irrelevant content that shouldn't be alerted on to reduce false-positive alerting.
 {: .fs-6 .fw-300 }

 1. TOC